peterjwest/mongoat/README.md

 		{
 			self::parent($connection);

+			// The class is linked to a query class, defaults to the default Mongoat query class
+			$this->setQueryClass('UserQuery');

 			// Each model has a schema object, which tells the model what fields it has
 			// Although we change this in the constructor, we could techincally change it anywhere
 			$schema = $this->getSchema();